9: …And the World Will Go On Without You

 V glared softly, and looked away.
 “If you tried to hug me.
 Crippled as I am, I couldn’t stop you.”

-Like last night, when he hugged he didn’t squeeze.
+Like last night, when the boy hugged he didn’t squeeze.
 His jacket fell upon V like a blanket, and his arms slipped behind to lift her.
-A steady touch, and the only weight was V’s own.
-Still, it was support – certainly better than lying on a pile of corpse.
+A steady touch, and the only weight on this body was its own.
+Still, it was support — certainly better than lying on a pile of corpse.

-Not uninjured (as far as V knew), N got the tightest squish V could manage.
-At her full strength, she’d have made it crushing like a python, give it some bite – but in her current state, it probably came across like sentimentality only.
+As he wasn’t injured (as far as V knew), N got the tightest squish V could manage.
+At full freakish strength, she could have made it crushing like a python, give it some bite — but in this current state, it probably came across like sentimentality only.

 N’s chin on V shoulder, he let out some kind of squeak or hum.
-She blew a lock of his hair out from in front of her eyes.
+She blew a lock of his hair out from in front of these yellow eyes.

 They stayed like that for a moment.